Victims finally get 'justice they deserve' as Hayling Island rapist and paedophile Gerald Hedges is jailed for 26 years

 The acts went undetected until Hedges, a naturist of Southwood Road, Hayling Island, was stung trying to coax a young girl into sex in 2017.

-An undercover cop posed as the child in the online forum, Disabled Chat UK, telling Hedges she had ‘type 21 Down’ and a mental age of five.
+An undercover cop posed as the parent of a child in the online forum, Disabled Chat UK, telling Hedges the girl had ‘type 21 Down’ and a mental age of five.

 Statements read by prosecutor Jodie Mittell as Hedges was sentenced told of the scarring impact his heinous crimes had on his victims.